RISCfuture/FlyWeight/README.md

 repository, run `bundle install` to install all gem requirements.
 Run `rails db:create db:migrate` to create the development database.

-Run the development server with `Procfile -f Procfile.dev`.
+Run the development server with `Procfile`.
 (You must have the `foreman` gem installed).
 Note that running `rails server` alone will result in front-end bugs for some reason; running the Procfile (which spins up separate Rails and Webpack dev server processes) is bug-free.

 Turbo requires Active Job workers to be running, as well as the WebSockets server.
-The `Procfile` handles this for Heroku, and the `Procfile.dev` file handles this for the development server.
+The `Procfile` handles this for the development server.

 #### Documentation